CMS-Enterprise/ztmf/backend/README.md

 4. Test the migration and model changes

 ## TLS
 The API is designed to serve with TLS when a certificate and key are provided, or serve unsecured http when not provided (useful for local development).
 The Dockerfile will generate a self-signed certificate which is fine since the containers are behind an AWS application load balancer which accepts untrusted certificates.
-Certificates for dev and prod environments are acquired from DigiCert and manually imported int AWS ACM.
+Certificates for dev and prod environments are acquired from DigiCert and manually imported into AWS ACM.

 ## API Architecture & Request/Response Flow